secretstartups/handbook/tools-and-tips/zoom/index.html.md

 Setting the topic of the meeting is important, otherwise all meetings will be recorded with a generic name.
 Once recording is complete, your videos will not appear in the “Recordings” section of your Zoom account.

-If the meeting title contains the text `[REC]`, these recordings will automatically be saved to a folder on Google Drive under `GitLab Videos Recorded`.
+If the meeting title in Zoom (editable by logging into https://zoom.us/) contains the text `[REC]`, these recordings will automatically be saved to a folder on Google Drive under `GitLab Videos Recorded`.
 The name of the folder will be prefixed by the host's e-mail address.
 For example, if the host is `someuser@gitlab.com` and the